-To answer this question, I will split the answer into various figures, each one corresponding to a stage in the journey:
+To answer this question, we will split the answer into various figures, each one corresponding to a stage in the journey:

 - There are approximately 200-250 million sperm in each ejaculation, but only about 2 million make it to the cervix.